Unison Share code hosting

 -- snapshots of main

 Another special document you can include at the root of your project isReleaseNotes,which will be rendered as the release notes for the latest release of your library.
-This is a good place to include information about how to upgrade from previous versions, or any other information you'd like to convey to users of your library.
-If Unison Share detects aReleaseNotesterm in your project, it will automatically render it as the release notes for the latest release of your library.
+This is a good place to include information about how to upgrade from previous versions, or any other details you'd like to convey to users of your library.
+If Unison Share detects aReleaseNotesterm in your project, it will automatically attach it as the release notes for the latest version of your library.

 💡

-Once your library is ready to go public, you should consider featuring your work on the Unison Share front-page catalog!
+You should consider featuring your own work on the Unison Share front-page catalog!
 Head to the#libraries channel in the Unison slackand ping@hojbergwith a link to your project.